 This child grows to be an adult.
 He comes from a rather common family.
 It is doubtful that he would have been provided the type of education, that the Apostle Paul was.
 He grows up in another insignificant place called Nazareth.
 When he is grow, he becomes a wandering preacher.
 When he gathers his followers, he selects a bunch of ruffians and social outcasts.
 This ministry must appeared destined to failure.

 Instead of failure, this ministry turned the world upside-down.
 Christianity spread across the globe, carried by these unlikely heroes of the faith.
 We sit 2000 years later, and you would be hard pressed to deny the power of Christianity.

-As simple as this story is, if would not be suprising if this story ended in the obscurity in which it started, but it doesn't.
+As simple as this story is, it would not be surprising for the story to end in the obscurity in which it had started, but it doesn't.
 This story lit the world on fire.
 This simple story would go on to change the face of the world, and the nature of human religion for ages to come.
 With the conversion of Constantine, Christianity displaced the myriad of gods in Roman culture.
 This story went on to displaced the myriad of gods throughout northern Europe.
 All of this seems so unlikely to me.
-From the simple begining of this story, how could all of this have been accomplished?
+From the simple beginning of this story, how could all of this have been accomplished?
 When I look at the epic world changes caused by this simple peasant boy, I am left with only one answer.
 He must be all that he said he was.
 Were he merely a human child, then his story could have never have change the world in the manner that it has.
 I am left like the Roman guard at the crucifixion, who said, "truly this is the Son of God".
 I can find no other answer that will satisfy the mere confines of human logic.
 Any other suggestion is merely ridiculous.
 How will you face the Jesus question?